pshevade/RestaurantApp/README.md

 4. Each restaurant name is a link to the menu of that restaurant
 5. You can log in using your Google credentials to explore more options - such as editing, deleting, adding new content
 6. Upon logging in, you can edit all content.
 You can delete the content you have created.
 You can create new restaurants, add new reviews, and and images
 7. Menu items page of each restaurant has items displayed grouped according to course (appetizers, entree, dessert, beverages)
    Each item can be edited only after log in, and deleted only by the person who created it
 8. Each item entry displays the item name, price, description, and votes
-9. You can vote like or dislike as many times as you like (maybe fix this in the future)
+9. You can vote like or dislike on every menu item if you are signed in.
+You can swap your vote, but can vote only once per item.

 10. API endpoints -
 - JSON data for restaurant list: @ '/restaurants/JSON'
+- JSON data for individual restaurant: @ '/restaurant/<int:restaurant_id>/JSON'
-- JSON data for each restaurant menu: @ '/restaurants/<int:restaurant_id>/JSON'
+- JSON data for each restaurant menu: @ '/restaurants/menu/JSON'
 - JSON data for individual menu item: @ '/restaurants/<int:restaurant_id>/<int:menu_id>/JSON'
 - JSON data for images per restaurant: @ '/restaurants/images/<int:restaurant_id>/JSON'
 - JSON data for restaurant review per restaurant: @ '/restaurants/<int:restaurant_id>/reviews/JSON'
+- RSS feed for restaurant information: @ '/restaurants/RSS'

 Python files:
 1. database_setup.py - set up the ORM - Base class, Restaurant class, MenuItem class, Tag class, Review class, Images class.
-2. session_setup.py - set up the session by adding all the imports and setting up the basic session
+2. session_setup.py - set up the SQLalchemy session
+3. flask_setup.py - set up the Flask app and the CSRF module
-3. routing.py - all the routing to relevant functions
+4. routing.py - all the routing to relevant functions
-4. helper.py - all functions that help with the functionality but aren't associated with any routing
+5. helper.py - all functions that help with the functionality but aren't associated with any routing
+6. authentication.py - all authentication functions
-5. authorization.py - all authorization functions
+7. api_endpoints.py - all api call functions
-6. final_projects.py - main file that runs the program
+8. final_projects.py - main file that runs the program

 /templates: